 Devote a few hours to cooking big batches of grains and/or cook your proteins to mix and match throughout the week while you have a calm few hours on Sunday, suggests Diana Mitrea, a certified personal trainer in New York City.
 “Things like quinoa, farrow, and rice can last for three-plus days.”
 Beans are another item to cook in bulk, suggests Ellen King, head baker and co-owner of Hewn, a bakery in Evanston, Illinois.
 “I ladle out cooked beans into one-cup portions and freeze them,” says this mom.
 “This way I can pull a bag from the freezer and use it in tacos, beans and rice, on top of a salad, or as a spread.”

 6. Make friends with the freezer

-Your freezer is you're best friend when it comes to meal planning and always having ready to go food.
+Your freezer is you’re best friend when it comes to meal planning and always having ready to go food.
 That is why Five Star Home Foods provides easy-to-prepare, individually packaged selection of frozen foods which takes the headache out of planning and preparing meals for your family.

 With all-natural meats, wild-caught fish, organic vegetables and juices, whole grain breads and more, our healthy home food delivery service ensures that your freezer is always stocked with your next meal.

 If you enjoyed this content, please check out our amazing flash-frozen food service we provide and start cooking healthier at home!
 Learn more here.